Kew Gardens–Union Turnpike station: Mezzanines

 This station is unusual in that its mezzanine is split in two halves: one to the northwest of Union Turnpike, and one to the southeast.
 This is because Union Turnpike and the Jackie Robinson Parkway cross under Queens Boulevard at this location, but over the Queens Boulevard Line tracks.
 The mezzanine and the Union Turnpike underpass are on the same level, and Union Turnpike splits the mezzanine in half, with no connection between the two halves outside of fare control.
 Each mezzanine has three staircases leading to each platform.
 The eastern (railroad north) half of the mezzanine contains the station's full-time token booth.
-However, the western (railroad south) half, which serves riders of the heavily used bus line that runs along Union Turnpike, had its token booth closed and removed.
+However, the western (railroad south) half, which serves riders of the heavily used bus lines that runs along Union Turnpike, had its token booth closed and removed.
 A piece of artwork, Underground Skies-Cloud Forest, that was designed by artist Krystyna Spisak-Madejczyk was installed in this half of the station mezzanine.
 This was a project of the Polish American Artist Society, and it was sponsored by the MTA Arts for Transit/Creative Stations Program.

 The intersection of Union Turnpike and Queens Boulevard was grade-separated in conjunction with the construction of the subway station.
 This project cost $250,000.
 The construction of the underpass with a subway station underneath was a massive undertaking.
 Three levels were required in order for the underpass and the subway station to be built.
 The upper level that was built was Queens Boulevard, which carries traffic east and west.
 The second level is an underpass that carries four lanes of Union Turnpike (and now also the Jackie Robinson Parkway) under the Boulevard.
 The underpass is in between the two mezzanines and it would rest atop the roof of the subway station platform.